carmenlup/PrismaTasks/CCharp/SessionsSummary.md

 1. Sum Range in a given array for a number of Queries
     - Brute force
     - Optimal solution
-1. Equilibrium problem - LeftSum = RightSum
+2. Equilibrium problem - LeftSum = RightSum
-1.
+3. Count even numbers in ranges for a given array
+    - Brute force
+    - Optimal solution